NomicFoundation/hardhat/.changeset/tame-apples-admire.md

 "hardhat": patch
 ---

-Throw CORRUPTED_LOCKFILE error when requiring EDR fails
+A proper error is now thrown when requiring EDR fails